bhk/scam/reference.md

     46

-The `numeric?` function test whether a string is a number, and `word-index?` tests whether a stirng is safe to pass as a word index to Make built-in functions (a positive integer represented with only digits -- no exponent or decimal).
+The `numeric?` function test whether a string is a number, and `word-index?` tests whether a string is safe to pass as a word index to Make built-in functions (a positive integer represented with only digits -- no exponent or decimal).